Skip to main content Skip to local navigation

 Incoming doctoral students may be eligible for our Peter Mackey Critical Disability Studies entrance scholarship.

 This entrance award will be given to newly admitted students to the Critical Disability PhD Program who self-identify as a person with a disability and demonstrate the array of experiences acquired within their pursuit of higher education at the doctoral level, their interest in critical disability studies, and what they hope to accomplish with their education upon graduation.
-Please see the application below.
-Submit the form and required documentation with an email to gradcds@yorku.ca by January 15.
+For an application, please email to gradcds@yorku.ca before August 31st.

 Critical disability studies scholar Peter Mackey was known for his kind heart